merichoglu/ML101/README.md

+# ML101 - Episode 1
-# ML101 - Linear Regression Workshop
+# Linear Regression Workshop

-Welcome to the first workshop of our new series "ML101-1: Linear Regression" for the METU CClub 24-25 season!
+Welcome to the first workshop of our new series "ML101": "Linear Regression" for the METU CClub 24-25 season!
 This workshop is designed to provide you with a comprehensive understanding of linear regression, from its theoretical foundations to practical implementation using Python.
 By the end of this workshop, you will have a solid grasp of linear regression and be able to apply it to real-world problems.

 ## Overview